vexide/website/src/content/docs/async-introduction.md

 ![mom! it's my turn on the CPU!](/docs/my-turn.svg)

 > [!TIP]
 > This is why it's called a *cooperative* scheduler.
-Different tasks must *cooperate* with each other, where each tasks gives another some CPU time to run.
+Different tasks must *cooperate* with each other, where every task gives another some CPU time to run.
 Otherwise, one task would be hogging all of the CPU time to itself and nothing could run!

 A function that runs for a long time without an `await` point is said to be **blocking**, because it *blocks* the runtime from running other tasks.
 This is particularly bad in vexide's case, since a function that fully blocks the runtime prevents some important OS-level background operations from occurring such as: